amejiarosario/amejiarosario.github.io/source/_drafts/Data-Structures-Time-Complexity-for-Beginners-lists-arrays-stacks-queues-hash-maps-sets-tutorial.md

 You can think of an array as a drawer where you can store things on the bins.

+**Array is like a drawer that stores things on bins**
-{% img /images/array-drawer.jpg "Array is like a drawer with content on bins" %}
+{% img /images/array-drawer.jpg "Array is like a drawer that stores things on bins" %}

 When you want to search for something you can go directly to the bin number (*`O(1)`*).
 However, if you forgot what cabinet had what data, then you will have to open one by one (*`O(n)`*) to verify its content until you find what you are looking for.
 That same happens with an array.